-Provide an environmental management plan (EM plan) that includes all the mitigation measures detailed in the various sections of the EIS, and provides a framework for continuing management, monitoring programs, and addresses any provision for independent environmental auditing.
+Provide an EM plan that includes all the mitigation measures detailed in the various sections of the EIS, and provides a framework for continuing management, monitoring programs, and addresses any provision for independent environmental auditing.
 It should state the proponent's environmental protection commitments in a way that allows them to be measured and audited.